IntenLUX/WAFB/README.md

 # WAFB
-WoW Achievement Feed (for) Blogger
+World of Warcraft Achievement Feed Gadget for Blogger This application will retrieve data from an OpenShift Node.js application.
+Blizzard API calls are processed server-side and the gadget returns formatted HTML to the Google Blogger gadget.